-Now they’re using that well known, budget like material combo – textile mesh & neoprene.
-What can I say.
-Maybe it’s cheaper setup, maybe it looks cheap, but damn it feels good and I’m totally not mad at Uder Armour making this decision.
+Now – they’re using that well known, budget-like material combo – textile mesh & neoprene.
+What can I say… It might be a cheaper setup.
+It might look cheap, but damn, it feels good and I’m totally not mad at Under Armour making this decision.

 THINGS GETTING VERY EXCITED

 The MicroG is back again, but this time not as a weak ass layer which was hard to feel on the UA Clutch Fit Drive 3.
 Now – the whole heel area is featuring MicroG, so you already know that this is going to be a perfect cushion setup for bigger players.

 Of course, we’re all waiting for that full-length MicoG finally making a comeback.
 But I understand what Under Armour is trying to make and that’s a well-balanced setup to accommodate any type of player.
 And they just did that.